 Names: For the genus, Juglans, Mrs Grieve (Ref.#7) has the best derivation: "It is said that in the 'golden age' when men lived upon acorns the gods lived upon Walnuts, and hence the name of Juglans, Jovis glans, or Jupiter's nuts."
 The species, cinerea, means 'ash colored', as is the bark and the nut husk.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The closest confusing species is J. nigra, Black Walnut.
-There the leaflets are more in number and stalked, the terminal leaflet usually missing, the nut husk if more round in shape and is usually solitary or 2 together, and the leaf scar does not have a row of hair on the upper ridge.
+There the leaflets are more in number and stalked, the terminal leaflet usually missing, the nut husk is more round in shape and is usually solitary or 2 together, and the leaf scar does not have a row of hair on the upper ridge.

 Above: 1st photo - Butternuts have a broad open crown and less height than walnuts.
 2nd photo - Bark is a light gray, smooth initially, as shown above, becoming rough and furrowed with age.
 3rd photo - The leaf scar on twigs has 3 lobes of a shield shape - resembling a so called "monkey face" and with the hair on the upper ridge that appears to be an eyebrow.
+The glandular hair of the twig is visible in the photo.

 Below: 1st & 2nd photos - Examples of very old bark.
 The tree is quite large (and old) for a butternut.
 3rd photo - Former gardener Cary George does a ring count on a 100 year tree that was downed in a storm on June 23, 2003 - which, based on age, must be one of the trees planted by Eloise Butler.